disclaimer

 How do I Find Inmate Death Records in North Dakota?

-North Dakota abolished the death penalty as capital punishment in 1973.
+North Dakota abolished the death penalty in 1973.
 Records of earlier executions still exist with the facility where the event occurred.
 Because of the grave nature of the execution, it is public information accessible through third-party websites.
 It is, however, essential to verify the details provided by them.

 How do I Conduct a Federal Prison Inmate Search?

-Locating a federal inmate in the US is achievable using the Inmate Locator on the Bureau of Prisons website.
+Inquirers may utilize the Inmate Locator on the Bureau of Prisons website to conduct a federal prison inmate search.
 There are two ways to search for an inmate here: by name and by number.
 Number searches return more accurate results because each inmate identification number is unique to the individual assigned to it.
 Four federal agencies assign these numbers:

 • The Federal Bureau of Investigation